 For information exchange, there are several categories of metadata required: metadata about the overall exchange catalogue, metadata about each of the datasets contained in the catalogue, and metadata about the support files that make up the package.

-Figures 23 to 26 outline the overall concept of an S-401 exchange set for the interchange of geospatial data and its relevant metadata.
-Figure 23 depicts the realization of the ISO 19115-1 and 19115-3 classes which form the foundation of the exchange set.
-The overall structure of S-401 metadata for exchange sets is the same as S-100 metadata, which is modelled in Figures 24 and 25.
-More detailed information about the various classes is shown in Figure 26 and a textual description in the tables at clauses 12.1.1 to 12.1.4.
+S-100 Part 17, Figures 17-1, 17-6 and 17-7 outline the overall concept of an S-100 Exchange Set for the interchange of geospatial data and its relevant metadata.
+Figure 17-1 depicts the realization of the ISO 19115-1 and 19115-3 classes which form the foundation of the Exchange Set.
+The overall structure of S-401 metadata for Exchange Sets is the same as S-100 metadata., Figure 17-6 depicts the structure of the Exchange Set Catalogue and the structure of the Exchange Set as included in S-100 part 17, Figure 17-1 is also described in clause 11.2 above..
+More detailed information about the various classes is shown in Figure 17-7 and a textual description in the tables at clauses 12.1.1 to 12.1.4.

-The discovery metadata classes have numerous attributes which enable important information about the datasets and accompanying support files to be examined without the need to process the data, for example, decrypt, decompress, load etc. Other catalogues can be included in the exchange set in support of the datasets such as feature and portrayal.
-The attribute “purpose” of the support file metadata provides a mechanism to update support files more easily.
+The discovery metadata classes have numerous attributes which expose important information about the IENCs, IENC support files and system support files to be examined without the need to process the data, for example, decrypt, decompress, load etc.

-Figure 23 Realization of the Exchange Set Classes

-Figure 24 – S-401 ExchangeSet Catalogue

-Figure 25 - S-401 Exchange Set

-Figure 26 S-401 Exchange Set - Class Details
+Sysyem support files, such as Feature and Portrayal Catalogues or codelist dictionary files, can be included in the Exchange Set in support of the end-user system.
+The attribute “resourcePurpose” of the IENC Support File Discovery Metadata provides a mechanism to “read” and apply these system support files more easily.

 The following clauses define the mandatory and optional metadata needed for S-401.
 In some cases the metadata may be repeated in a national language.
 If this is the case it is noted in the Remarks column.

-In the following clauses, wherever S-401 makes an optional S-100 metadata attribute mandatory (that is, restricts multiplicity from 0.. to 1..), the restricted multiplicity is shown in place of the multiplicity given in S-100 Part 4a.
-These attributes are named in the note in Figure 26.
-Further, enumerations in Figure 26 and the following clauses show only the values allowed in S-401 exchange catalogues.
+In the following clauses, wherever S-401 makes an optional S-100 metadata attribute mandatory (that is, restricts multiplicity from 0.. to 1..), the restricted multiplicity is shown in place of the multiplicity given in S-100 Part 17, and a comment noting the restricted multiplicity has been included in the Remarks column.

 S100_ExchangeCatalogue

-The catalogue file is defined in XML schema language.
-The Exchange catalogue inherits the dataset discovery metadata and support file discovery metadata from S-100 with additional S-401-specific restrictions.
+The Exchange Catalogue inherits the Dataset Discovery Metadata, Support File Discovery Metadata and Catalogue Discovery Metadata from S-100 with additional S-401-specific restrictions.